sictweb/web700/notes/index.md

 Here, you will find the links to the weekly notes.
 Please also remember to refer to the [learning resources](/resources) for additional help.

-<mark>NOTE: Make sure all notes reference their correct week in the example code!</mark>

 <br>

 <table>